You’ve stumbled upon today’s awesome blog about apartment insurance.

 Great, now that you have our thoughts on the matter, let’s carry on.

 Tenant insurance Montreal – the cost

-According to KBD Insurance client data, the average cost of tenant insurance in Quebec is $320/year when you take a $500 deductible.
+According to KBD client data, the average cost of tenant insurance in Quebec is $345 / year in 2023 when you take a $500 deductible.